elucidation-project/elucidation/elucidation-client/README.md

 #### Creating an Event Factory
 The event factory is of type `Function<T, Optional<ConnectionEvent>>`.
 This will allow the implementor to custom build out the
 `ConnectionEvent` object on demand.
-The function will recieve data (T) and return an Optional consisting of the build `ConnectionEvent` object.
+The function will receive data (T) and return an Optional consisting of the built `ConnectionEvent` object.
 If the Optional returns empty, then the recording will be skipped.

 #### Recording status
-Once `recordNewEvent` is called, a `CompletableFuture` is returned that will allow you go access the result of the record.
+Once `recordNewEvent` is called, a `CompletableFuture` is returned that will allow you to access the result of the record.
 The result will contain:
 * status
     * RECORDED_OK
     * ERROR_RECORDING